 The Super-Hot Pepper That Sent A Man To The ER

 Doctors encounter all nature of odd things in their daily lives.
 Sometimes the stories end up as more than coffee-room chatter.
-Consider a case that spills over from the clinical to the culinary: The hot pepper and the horrible headache.
+Consider a case that spills over from the clinical to the culinary: the hot pepper and the horrible headache.

 Dr. Kulothungan Gunasekaran has a knack for ferreting out odd events like this.
 On nine separate occasions, he has turned an unusual observation into a published case-report in the medical literature.
 But the story of the Carolina Reaper pepper and the thunderclap headache "is the most interesting one which we encountered," he says.